-- What happens as we approach the Planck scale? or just as we go up in energy... - ► How do we go from a fundamental theory to field theory as we know it? - How are the gauge, Yukawa and Higgs sectors related at a more fundamental level? - How do particles get their very different masses? - What is the nature of the Higgs? - Is there one or many?
+- What happens as we approach the Planck scale? or just as we go up in energy... - What happened in the early Universe? - ► How do we go from a fundamental theory to eW field theory as we know it? - How are the gauge, Yukawa and Higgs sectors related at a more fundamental level? - How do particles get their very different masses? - What is the nature of the Higgs? - Is there one or many?
 How this affects all the above? - Where is the new physics??